-BLUE CRAB fishing is good in most tidal creeks.
+BLUE CRAB fishing is good.
+Many crabs are molting and growing larger as we speak.
 Time to get out and try your favorite spot and enjoy the scenery and catch some crabs for dinner (crab cakes).
+There are a lot of smaller under-sized crabs out there.
 Remember... all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
 Please contact your local bait and tackle shop for most updated information (local hot spots), legal crab traps and bait to use for your fun-filled crabbing.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet.